m-voit/concepts-of-programming-languages/paper.md

 ```

 In Go, by contrast, there is no support for pattern matching and there are no plans to introduce it to the language.
-But it even in absent of pattern matching in Go, something similar can be achieved by using interfaces and switch statements [eli01].
+But even in absent of pattern matching in Go, something similar can be achieved by using interfaces and switch statements [eli01].

 ## Summary